davidcralph/davidcralph/README.md

 - 🔭 I’m currently working on [Mue](https://github.com/mue) and some private stuff coming soon™️
 - 🌱 I’m currently learning Go
-- 👯 ~~I’m looking to collaborate on anything really, if it sounds cool then sure if I'm not too busy~~ Currently busy
+- 👯 I’m looking to collaborate on anything really, if it sounds cool then sure if I'm not too busy
 - 🤔 I’m looking for help with Mue!
 Email me at d.ralph@muetab.com if you want to know more
 - 📫 How to reach me: see email
 - 😄 Pronouns: he/him, they/them